-I have found that one of the easiest methods for securing the proper storage containers is to spend time shopping online while I am at my client’s house during an organizing session and then have the products delivered directly to the client.
-That way I ensure that they’re getting exactly the products they need, because I’m there to do the measurements and get the right number of items, and I don’t have to store or deliver products to their house.
+I have found that one of the easiest methods for securing the proper storage containers is to spend time shopping online while I am at my client’s house during an organizing session.
+Then I’m able to have the best organizing containers delivered directly to the client.
+That way I ensure that they’re getting exactly the containers and products they need, because I’m there to do the measurements and get the right number of items, and I don’t have to store or deliver products to their house.

 Personally, I do not do this very often, but that really has to do with the type of organizing that I practice, which is more of a focus on downsizing and decluttering.
-I also found it a little difficult to do shopping because I’m an advocate of non-consumerism, so I spend very little time at retail stores, so it is really out of my way to go to a retail store because it’s not part of my weekly routine.
+I also found it a little difficult to do the shopping because I’m an advocate of non-consumerism, so I spend very little time at retail stores.
+It is really out of my way to go to a retail store because it’s not part of my weekly routine.